 The SHOUT ns can send and receive data in AES 256-bit encrypted format.
-Figure 20 displays the SatTerm encryption setting window once the Encryption tab's "Change" button is clicked.
-The GUI allows the Crypto Officer Password to be changed, the Encryption to be enabled or disabled, and the Encryption Key or Decryption Key to be set.
+Figure 20 displays the SatTerm encryption setting window that opens after selecting the Change button in the Encryption tab.
+Options include changing the Crypto Officer Password, enabling or disabling encryption, and setting the encryption and decryption keys.

-🛃 Configuration for SHOUT ns 1.0.0 - 🗆 🗙
+arriguratio n for SHOUT ns 1.0.0) ×

-Profile Type Other V Store Profile 0 V
+Profile Type O ther v Store Profil e 0 ~

 Miscellaneous Encryption

-Encryption Disabled No Keys Entered Change Set to be Disabled Next Power Cycle
+abled No Keys Entered bled Next Power Cycle Un lange

-📑 Change Encr yption Settings ×
+2 Change Encryption Settings ×

-Crypto Offic Do Not Use Note: Keys must be entered before Encryption can be used
+[Crypto Officer Password Use Encryption Use Do Not Use Encryption Key Chang Note: Keys mus fore Encryption can be used

-Decryption e in configu le
+[Send Close Zeroize Include e in configu ration fil е

-Configure Save Close
+Configu ire Sav e Close

-Figure 20.
-Other Profile window with Encryption tab and Change Encryption Settings window.
+Figure 20: Encryption Tab and Change Encryption Settings Window

 A factory-default Crypto Officer Password is initially set on the SHOUT ns.
 This default password must be changed before any encryption properties can be set.
-To change the default password, click on the Change button to open the Change Crypto Officer Password window and complete the form.
-The default password, "temp password", should be entered in the Old Password field.
-When done, click the Send button.
-After the default Crypto Officer Password has been changed, encryption properties can be modified via the Change Encryption Settings window using the new Crypto Officer Password.
+To change the default password:

+- 1. Click Change to open the Change Crypto Officer Password window and complete the form. - 2.
+Enter the default password, "temp password," in the Old Password box. - 3.
+Click Send.
+Encryption properties can now be modified via the Change Encryption Settings window using the new Crypto Officer Password.

-Once the default password has been changed, the Encryption Key and Decryption Key must be set in order to use encryption.
-In the Change Encryption Settings window, check Use Encryption and choose the option Use.
-Then check Encryption Key and enter the key twice.
-Next, check the Decryption Key and, again, enter the key twice.
-When done, click the Send button.
-The message Update Made will be displayed.
+After the default password has been changed, set the encryption and decryption keys in order to use encryption.

-The Encryption Key must be set in order to use encryption for the first time.
-The Decryption Key is optional but is required to receive encrypted data.
-To change the Use Encryption option, Encryption Key, and Decryption Key, check the box next to the settings you wish to change.
-The encryption and decryption keys must be entered twice.
-When done, click the Send button.
-The message box Update Made will be displayed to confirm successful configuration of the selected settings.
+- 1. In the Change Encryption Settings window, select Use under Use Encryption. - 2.
+Select the Encryption Key checkbox and enter the key twice. - Select the Decryption Key checkbox and enter the key twice.
+Note: The Decryption Key is optional but required to receive encrypted data. - 4.
+Click Send.
+The message Update Made is displayed to confirm successful configuration of the selected settings.

-The encryption settings will be included in the configuration file (see Section 6.2.2.4 Configure Settings) when the Save to file checkbox is selected.
+The encryption settings are included in the configuration file (see section 5.2.2.4 Configure Settings) when the Save to file checkbox is selected.
 The Zeroize button erases the encryption/decryption keys on the SHOUT ns.